ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/install/upgrading.md

 ## Installed via YAML manifests?

 Finally, if you installed using YAML manifests, simply run the commands in the following section.
-To verify whether manifests were used to install $productName$, run the following command to see if it returns resources:
+To verify whether manifests were used to install Emissary, run the following command to see if it returns resources:
 ```
 $ kubectl get deployment -A -l 'product=aes'
 NAME               READY   UP-TO-DATE   AVAILABLE   AGE